 In recent years, companies, consultants and researchers have provided many interesting theories on accounting in the future.
 A whole range of different supplementary accounts have emerged that all resemble each other, because they all report new types of figures.
-This paragraph gives a quick overview of the differences and similarities between IC Statements, stakeholder reports and green or social reports.
+This section gives a quick overview of the differences and similarities between IC Statements, Stakeholder Reports and Green or Social Reports.

-None of the supplementary reports have yet arrived at a fixed template or model and new designations keep appearing.
+None of the supplementary reports have yet arrived at a fixed template, or model, and new designations keep appearing.
 All the different types of accounts use figures, as in financial statements, but the figures are not included in a clearly integrated bottom line.
 Each company's accounts must therefore contain a description and an argumentation that can link the figures to the company's challenges and express the company's results in relation to this.

 Based on the main trends in literature on new types of reports and statements, it is possible (with care) to classify them with respect to the central problems they pose.

-Table 1 gives a survey of three main types of supplementary accounts identified in the literature.
+The following table gives a survey of three main types of supplementary accounts identified in the literature.

-- Green and social accounts explain how the company handles and remedies problems such as leakages of harmful substances or worker attrition; - Stakeholder accounts are directed towards the dialogue between the company and its groups of stakeholders, for example the company's employees, customers, investors, the local community, etc; - IC Statements show the company's initiatives to build up, develop and increase the efficiency of its knowledge resources.
+- Green and Social Accounts explain how the company handles and remedies problems such as leakages of harmful substances or worker attrition; - Stakeholder Accounts are directed towards the dialogue between the company and its groups of stakeholders, for example the company's employees, customers, investors, the local community, etc; - IC Statements show the company's initiatives to build up, develop and increase the efficiency of its knowledge resources.

 All three types of reports are aimed at developing the company; to make it better prepared for the future.
-But they have slightly different approaches and attack a number of related complex problems; each from its own specific angle.
+However, they have slightly different approaches and attack a number of related complex problems; each from its own specific angle.